Figure It Out (board game): First round

 One player is designated as the contestant.
 The other player(s) are designated as the panel.
 The contestant picks an Answer card without revealing it to the panel.
 The number of words in the answer is revealed to the panel.
-Any words in parenthesis are written on Billy the Answer Head before the time begins.
+Any words in parentheses are written on Billy the Answer Head before the time begins.

 The timer is turned completely counterclockwise and started.
 During the timed interval, panel members ask 'yes' or 'no' questions.
 The same panelist continues asking questions until a question is answered 'no', at which point the next panelist begins asking questions.
 If a panelist says a word that is part of the answer, the timer is stopped, the word is written on Billy the Answer Head, and then the timer (and questions) resume.

 If, at the end of the round, the complete answer has not been discovered, the contestant selects a card from the first round prize deck.